 After you have made the green bean puree, you might think of storing it for later.
 Therefore, it will save your time in making the food for your baby.

 To store the homemade baby food, you can take an airtight container to store it in the fridge.
 You can store the baby food for up to 4 months.
-And it’s better not to overfill the container even if that requires you to use another container.
+And it’s better not to overfill the container even if that requires you to use another baby food container.

 After filling out the containers, cover them tightly with the lids and then put on a saran wrap label to differentiate the containers from other recipes.